ellysh/dota2-oma-bots/README.md

 1. Create a lobby.
 2. Choose the "1v1 Solo Mid" game mode.
-2. Choose the OMA bots for both sides.
+3. Choose the OMA bots for both sides.
-3. Start a game.
+4. Start a game.
+5. Pick Drow Ranger.

 ## Limitations